zechengz/gnn-ke/README.md

 Maybe use `pip3` instead of `pip`.

-To manuall install the PyTorch Geometric, please refer to the [installation page](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).
+To manually install the PyTorch Geometric, please refer to the [installation page](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).

 ### Python Version